 For each Federal program (except R&D and SFA) included in this Supplement, Part 4 provides I, "Program Objectives," and II, "Program Procedures."
 Also, Part 4 provides information about compliance requirements specific to a program in III, "Compliance Requirements."
 Finally, Part 4 also provides IV, "Other Information," when there is other useful information pertaining to the program that does not fit in sections I - III.
-For example, when a program allows funds to be transferred to another program, section IV will provide guidance on how those funds should be treated on the Schedule of Expenditures of Federal Awards and in Type A program determinations.
+For example, when a program allows funds to be transferred to another program, section IV provides guidance on how those funds should be treated on the Schedule of Expenditures of Federal Awards and in Type A program determinations.

-When any of five types of compliance requirements (A, "Activities Allowed or Unallowed," E, "Eligibility," G, "Matching, Level of Effort, Earmarking," L, "Reporting," and N, "Special Tests and Provisions") are applicable to a program included in this Supplement, Part 4 will always provide information specific to the program (unless the Special Tests and Provisions pertain only to the cross-cutting aspects of the American Recovery and Reinvestment Act [ARRA]).
+When any of five types of compliance requirements (A, "Activities Allowed or Unallowed," E, "Eligibility," G, "Matching, Level of Effort, Earmarking," L, "Reporting," and N, "Special Tests and Provisions") is applicable to a program included in the Supplement, Part 4 will always provide information specific to the program.
 The auditor should look to Part 3 for a general description of the compliance requirements, audit objectives, and suggested audit procedures and to Part 4 for information about the specific requirements for a program.
-An exception is that for N, "Special Tests and Provisions;" Part 3 only includes audit objectives and suggested audit procedures for internal control and the cross-cutting provisions of ARRA; all other information is included in Part 4.
+An exception is that for N, "Special Tests and Provisions," Part 3 includes only audit objectives and suggested audit procedures for internal control; all other information is included in Part 4.

-The other nine types of compliance requirements generally are not specific to a program and, therefore, are usually not listed in Part 4.
-However, when one of these other nine types of compliance requirements have information specific to a program, this specific information will be provided with the program in Part 4.
+The other seven types of compliance requirements generally are not specific to a program and, therefore, usually are not listed in Part 4.
+However, when one of these other seven types of compliance requirements has information specific to a program, this specific information will be provided with the program in Part 4.